containers/podman-desktop/website/docs/containers/registries/index.md

 Podman Desktop removes the registry from the settings, and logs Podman out from the registry.

-## Understanding the registry configuration
+## Finding Podman registry configuration files

 Podman has two files to configure registries: